 The cerebrum is also responsible for the thinking, intelligence, consciousness, memory, and willpower.

-- It also controls the mood and emotions.
+- Controlling the mood and emotions.

-- It also responsible for the production of body’s essential hormones.
+- Synthesizing of body’s essential hormones.

 The tectum is a small portion of the brain, specifically the dorsal part of the midbrain.
 It serves as a relay center for the sensory information from the ears to the cerebrum.
 It also controls the reflex movements of the head, eye and neck muscles.
 It provides a passage for the different neurons moving in and out of the cerebrum.